The U.S. Bank Altitude® Reserve Visa Infinite® Card is a premium rewards card for those who want to earn points on travel and everyday spending.

 Global Entry / TSA PreCheck Credit

-This card offers a Global Entry or TSA PreCheck fee credit.
+This card offers a Global Entry or TSA PreCheck fee credit like many other travel cards.

 TSA PreCheck is a membership program offering dedicated airport security lines and faster security screening (typically 5 minutes or less) at more than 200 airports across the United States and includes over 81 airlines.